jsorchik/changetip-discourse/README.md

 =============

 1. Add 'tip' as the first entry under `Admin > Settings > Basic Setup > post menu`.
-2. Add a custom field named `Coinbase Username` under `Admin > Customize > User Fields`.
+2. Add a custom field named `ChangeTip Username` under `Admin > Customize > User Fields`.
 Set it to be a Text Field and to be editable after signup.
-3. Have your users set the `Coinbase Username` parameter in their Discourse user preferences to the public username set in their Coinbase account.
+3. Have your users set the `ChangeTip Username` parameter in their Discourse user preferences to their ChangeTip username.
 4. Profit.